 Define Change Management

-Can we define change management in a way that helps to understand how to manage change?
-We hope to try and do so with this article.
-At the outset though it is worth remembering a key point.
-Whilst a whole industry has developed to promote ever more complex models for change management, we could think of change as Charles Handy put it:
+Can we define change management in a way that helps us understand how to manage it?
+We hope to do so with this article, with five key points to inform your definition.
+At the outset though, it’s worth remembering the words of management guru Charles Handy.
+Whilst a whole industry has developed to promote ever more complex models for change management:

 “Change, after all, is only another word for growth, another synonym for learning, we can all do it, if we want to.”